Lima Memorial Health System Logo

 Why the Procedure Is Performed

-During the procedure, your health care provider may:
+During the procedure, your surgeon (urologist) may:

 • Use small instruments that are sent through the scope to grab and remove kidney stones or break them up using a laser.

 • Place a stent in the ureter to allow urine and small pieces of kidney stone to pass through.
 If you have a stent, you will need to return to have it removed in 1 or 2 weeks.
-This can usually be done in the provider's office without anesthesia.
+This can usually be done in the surgeon's office without anesthesia.

 • Check for cancer.